ucdavis/esp50/_posts/2013-6-12-Dan-Sperling-Blue-Planet.markdown

 ---
-title:  "Daniel Sperling, Ph.D., director of the Institute of Transportation Studies at the University of California, Davis, is one of two recipients of the 2013 Blue Planet Prize."
+title:  "Daniel Sperling, director of the Institute of Transportation Studies at the University of California, Davis, is one of two recipients of the 2013 Blue Planet Prize."
 date:   2013-06-12
 portrait: Daniel-Sperling
 link: https://its.ucdavis.edu/slide-show/blue-planet-prize-environmental-nobel-awarded-to-dan-sperling/